-- explain and discuss their understanding of what they have read, including through formal presentations and debates, maintaining a focus on the topic and using notes where necessary - provide reasoned justifications for their views - Pupils should have guidance about and feedback on the quality of their explanations and contributions to discussions. - Children participate in discussions about books that are read to them and those they can read for themselves, building on their own and others'
+- explain and discuss their understanding of what they have read, including through formal presentations and debates, maintaining a focus on the topic and using notes where necessary

+- provide reasoned justifications for their views

+- Pupils should have guidance about and feedback on the quality of their explanations and contributions to discussions.

+- Children

+participate in

+discussions about

+books that are

+read to them and

+those they can

+read for

+themselves,

+building on their

+own and others'

-- Children understand what they read by checking that the book makes sense to them, discuss their understanding and explore the meaning of words in context - Children are taught the technical and other terms needed for discussing what they hear and read, such as metaphor, simile, analogy, imagery, style and effect. - Children are shown how to
+- Children understand what they have ready by checking that the book makes sense to them, discussing their understanding and exploring the meaning of words in context - Children are taught the technical and other terms needed for discussing what they hear and read, such as metaphor, simile, analogy, imagery, style and effect. - Children are shown how to compare

+- reading

+information

+leaflets before

+a gallery or

+museum visit

+or reading a

+theatre

+programme or

+review].

+Teachers make

+use of any

+library services

+and expertise

-- [for example, reading information leaflets before a gallery or museum visit or reading a theatre programme or review].
-Teachers make use of any library services and expertise to support this. - In using reference books, pupils know what information they need to look for before they begin and need to understand the task.
+to support this.

+- In using reference books, pupils know what information they need to look for before they begin and need to understand the task.
 They are shown how to use contents pages and indexes to locate information.

+- Children show that they have understood